Keeping an Eye on Things: Deep Learned Features for Long-Term Visual Localization: Methodology

 \subsection{Keypoint Matching}

 We have a set of $N$ keypoints for the source image and we need to perform data association between these and points in the target image.
-Descriptors are compared using zero-normalized cross correlation (ZNCC), which means that the resulting value will be in the range $[-1, 1]$.
+Descriptors are compared using zero-normalized cross correlation (ZNCC), which for real matrices is the same as cosine distance and the resulting value will be in the range $[-1, 1]$.
 For each keypoint in the source image, $\mbf{q}_{s}^i, i \in [1, N]$, we compute a matched point, $\hat{\mbf{q}}_{t}^i$, in the target image.
 This point is the weighted sum of all image coordinates in the target image, where the weight is based on how well descriptors match:

-$M$ is the total number of pixels in the target image, $f_{\rm zncc}(\cdot)$ computes the ZNCC between the descriptors, and $\sigma(\cdot)$ takes the temperature-weighted softmax with $\tau$ as the temperature.
+$M$ is the total number of pixels in the target image, $f_{\rm zncc}(\cdot)$ computes the ZNCC between the descriptors, and $\sigma(\cdot)$ takes the temperature-weighted softmax with $\tau$ as the temperature, which is determined empirically by trying a range of values.
 The keypoint matching is differentiable.
 We found that using all target pixels worked better in practice than only including keypoints detected in the target image.
 Finally, we find the descriptor, $\hat{\mbf{d}}_t^i$, and score, $\hat{s}_t^i$, for each computed target point using bilinear interpolation.
-An example of detected and matched keypoints and corresponding scores for a pair of images can be see in Figure \ref{fig:feature_example}.